OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 AI and Long-Term Learning
 -------------------------

+Generative AI tools like ChatGPT, Microsoft Copilot, Gemini, Claude, Github Copilot, and any many others, are extremely common and their use is becoming a regular occurrence for many.
+In this class, we want to make sure you understand when and how we expect you to use generative AI.

 Your goal in CS 1114 is not simply to produce working code, but to develop the ability to analyze problems, design solutions, and debug software independently.
 Generative AI tools (such as ChatGPT, Claude, Gemini, Copilot, and Hokie AI)